Taro Yamasaki

-Taro Michael Yamasaki is a Pulitzer Prize-winning photographer, and the eldest son of architect Minoru Yamasaki.
+Taro Michael Yamasaki (山崎 太郎, Yamasaki Taro) is an American photographer who won the 1981 Pulitzer Prize for Feature Photography while working for the Detroit Free Press.
+He is the eldest son of architect Minoru Yamasaki.

 Early life

 Taro Yamasaki was born on December 19, 1945, to Minoru Yamasaki and Teruko Hirashiki in Detroit, Michigan.
 He is the second of three children.
 His father, an architect, is best known for designing the World Trade Center; his mother was a pianist who attended the Juilliard School.
 He attended high school at Cranbrook School in Bloomfield Hills, Michigan.
 When his younger brother built a darkroom in their mother's house, Yamasaki began to experiment with photography.
 Taro was admitted to the University of Michigan in Ann Arbor where he majored in Journalism.
 He began taking photographs for the Journalism department's newspaper.

 Career

 Yamasaki dropped out of the University of Michigan in the spring of his senior year and in April 1968 moved to New York City where he embarked on a string of jobs including assistant kindergarten teacher and assistant to fashion photographer William Klein.
 He took a position at a Community Action Program as a documentary photographer in migrant farm worker camps in western New York State where he realized that he wanted to pursue photography more seriously.

 In the summer of 1971, Yamasaki moved from New York city to Denver, Colorado, with his first wife, Anne.
 He worked as a taxi driver to support his family.
 He and Anne moved again in 1973 back to Michigan.